Brian Castle

 Let's begin by organizing some of the systems we already talked about, into a neural timeline centered on "now".
 We talked about the visual system, and how the retina sends it information, and we talked about the oculomotor system, and how it brings targets to the fovea.
 The point of control between these two systems is out in space somewhere, that is to say, the eyes focus on a point in visual space, and then the information from that point is fed into the brain.
 How does the brain know, whether the point in focus, is actually the point that was desired?

 Fixation is a rather complex reflex, as it involves the acquisition of an object whose coordinates have been determined relative to the current eye position.
 Therefore, the visual image must be processed first, the boundaries of objects detected and stored, the objects identified (or at least indexed) for target selection, and then the target information encoded and transmitted to the oculomotor system.
 Machines can do this, but they require sophisticated programming.
 Human beings self organize, the connections form all by themselves under very limited genetic guidance, and the biggest part of self-organization is the neural system coming to represent the properties of the data itself.
 The organism can best align its movements with a changing environment by learning the properties of the environment and adapting to them.
-Such adaptation happens in both space and time, as the fundamental piece of input is a moving stimulus.
+Such adaptation happens in both space and time, since the fundamental piece of input is a moving stimulus.

+The simplest and best studied aspect of neural self organization is synaptic plasticity.
+In real life this gets increasingly complex, with dozens of neurotransmitters and receptor types regulating themselves and their neighbors - but we can easily illustrate some basic behaviors with simple computational models.
 Historically one of the most important concepts that developed around the turn of the 20th century is that neurons that fire together somehow strengthen their mutual connectivity.
 This idea was formalized by the psychologist Donald Hebb in 1949, in the form of a temporal correlation window between the firing of a neuron and the synaptic activity that immediately precedes it.
 In a discrete time setting the equation might look something like:

 dW(i,j) = W(i,j) + α A(i) A(j)